-There are numerous opportunities for FWS positions both at the University and off campus.
+All student job opportunities are managed through the Harvard University Student Employment Office.
+This site includes information for both students and employers about the eligibility requirements for participation in the FWS program, along with information about hiring.
+There are numerous opportunities for FWS positions at the University and off campus.
 Students frequently work in jobs connected with their research or career goals.
 Students with FWS Awards seek jobs on their own, students are not placed into FWS jobs.
-FWS job opportunities are posted on the Harvard University Student Employment Office website.
-This site includes information for both students and employers about the eligibility requirements for participation in the FWS program, along with information about hiring.
-Students generally seek positions once they have arrived on campus but may begin searching for positions through the SEO website during the summer.
+Students generally seek positions once they have arrived on campus but may begin searching for positions through the site during the summer.

 FWS eligible students complete a referral form for each FWS job.
 This form is the first step in getting hired to a FWS position, registers the job with the SEO, and enables them to confirm the student's FWS eligibility for the position (based on the amount of the FWS Award and other FWS jobs a student may hold).
 Students may work more than one job, provided their total earnings through FWS do not exceed the amount of their total FWS award.
 Each job is given a FWS ceiling set by the SEO; this is the maximum gross amount the student may earn in that position.
 Students are required to monitor their earnings to be sure they do not exceed their ceilings.